Fenton Genealogy Support Group 2017 Schedule

 June 28: 6 PM to 9 PM: DAR & Lineage Societies: Sharon Terwilliger will present information pertaining to the Daughters of the American Revolution and other lineage societies’ requirements for membership.
 This presentaion will also cover requirements for using the DAR website.

-Individuals who are interested in becoming part of the Fenton Genealogy Support Group at the Hall House are encouraged to attend.
-The Fenton Genealogy Support Group is a feature of a Fenton History Center Membership.
-Call (716) 664-6256 for details.
+Individuals who are interested in becoming part of the Fenton Genealogy Support Group at the Hall House are encouraged to attend at no cost with no obligation to join on a trial basis.

 Learn more about the research center and all it has to offer: https://www.fentonhistorycenter.org/research-center/

 August 13: 1 PM to 4 PM: Open House at the Fenton History Center’s Hall House: Our friendly and knowledgeable research assistant volunteers will be available to assist visitors at no cost on Sunday, August 13th from 1 PM to 4 PM.
 Those who have considered tracing their families history, have come to a road block in their own research or have questions concerning local history are encouraged to attend.